pcobrien/heat3d/README.md

 Illuminating bodies are modeled as polygons and SPICE is used to determine the position of the polygon relative to the mesh as a function of time.
 At a given timestep, illumination is determined by raytracing from every facet on the mesh to every facet on the illuminating body polygon (fractional illumination is possible)

-TO DO:
-limb darkening

-Earth phases
+TO DO: limb darkening, Earth phases

 ## Setup
-After cloning the repository, the following files should be downloaded and placed inthe corresponding directories contained within *heat3d*.
+After cloning the repository, the following files should be downloaded and placed in the corresponding directories contained within *heat3d*.

 ### Albedo
 Contains LOLA Albedo maps, accessible at https://imbrium.mit.edu/BROWSE/LOLA_GDR/ALBEDO/.

-ldam_10_float.img

-ldam_50n_1000m_float.img

-ldam_50s_1000m_float.img

 ### Illumination
-Illumination files will be stored here.
+Illumination files produced by the model will be stored here.

 ### kernels
-SPICE kernels will be stored here.
+Contains SPICE kernels for calculating position of illuminating bodies.

 There should be a metakernel file, *kernels.tm* which contains the following:

 ```
 \begindata

-KERNELS_TO_LOAD = ( 'kernels/de440.bsp',
+KERNELS_TO_LOAD = (
+                    'kernels/de440.bsp',

 					'kernels/latest_leapseconds.tls',